The best creators don't just have followers — they have a thriving online community.

 12. Reddit

-Reddit is one of the biggest and best-known online community platforms in the world, but it’s down at the bottom of this list because of the fact that any new community can very much get lost in the crowd unless managed skillfully.
+Reddit is one of the biggest and best-known online community platforms in the world, but it’s down at the bottom of this list because any new community can easily get lost in the crowd.

 One of the many additional advantages of Reddit is the fact that it’s free, so there’s no real loss in hopping into the platform and creating a subreddit.
 It’s easy to do, and allows you to put the building blocks of your community in place.

 Your subreddit can serve as something like a forum for your community, and members can create text as well as video posts.
-You (and other Reddit users) can then comment and get involved, allowing for an unrestricted dialogue on a variety of topics.
+You (and other Reddit users) can then comment and get involved, allowing for an unrestricted dialogue on a any topic.

 Features: